JornWildt/Mason/README.md

 - Mason has a strong focus on communicating details about the API to the client developers.
 - Mason uses JSON for sending data in actions (and defines a way to combine file uploads with JSON).
-- Mason defines a way to reduce the payload for M2M communication.
+- Mason defines a way to reduce the payload for machine-to-machine (M2M) communication.
 - Mason has a predefined set of properties for error handling.